 here to download

-a vehicle.
+findings by the medical examiner.
 Last year, 2013, there were at least forty-four deaths of children in

 vehicles; thirty-nine which has been confirmed as heatstroke and five which, based

 upon the known circumstances, are most likely heatstroke (2013

 In 2012 there were 34 deaths of children due to

 hyperthermia (heatstroke) after being left in or having gained access to hot cars, trucks, vans and

 SUV's.
 Since 1998 there have been at least 624 documented cases of

 heatstroke deaths of children in vehicles.
 This data and study shows that these